 To ensure that the participants understand the SAMOS system's rules and mandatory operations, training is provided to all new SAMOS participants as well as new employees.
 Clarification is provided at the SUG meetings, SSPG meetings and individual sessions held with a participant.
-A relationship manager is assigned to each participant to support and manage the relationship between the NPSD and the SAMOS participants.
+A relationship manager is assigned to each participant to support and manage the relationship between NPSD and the SAMOS participants.
 Over and above the signing of the SAMOS service and settlement agreements, the SAMOS operator conducts monthly statistics message trends received from the participants to evaluate their understanding of the settlement rules and procedures.
-When participants demonstrate a lack of understanding, meetings are held between the NPSD and the participants to clarify any misunderstandings.
+When participants to clarify any misunderstandings.
 Training is also offered to these participants to address any misunderstandings.

 NPSD Position Paper 01/2003 on the cost-recovery policy for the SAMOS system as well as the SAMOS charge structure has been publicly disclosed and published on the SARB website.
-19 These matters are reviewed annually and shared with the participants at the SUG meetings.
-SAMOS Operational Notices and official letters are also sent to participants individually.
+These matters are reviewed annually and shared with the participants at the SUG meetings.
+SAMOS operational notices and official letters are also sent to participants individually.
 The SAMOS technical and communications elements that affect the costs of operating the SAMOS system are also described and disclosed in the public domain of the SARB website in Position Paper 01/2014.
-20 under https://www.resbank.co.za/en/home/publications/Papers/position-papers